RN19 - Sociology of Professions

 Call for papers

-Ongoing societal changes strongly influence professions and professionalism.
-For instance, the internet has an impact on the availability of information and on the way in which people communicate; the pace of technological development – including artificial intelligence – is leading to automation of a growing number of professional tasks; social media generate new pressures on professional work.
-Meanwhile, globalisation, migration and changing geopolitical relationships are affecting the organisation of global production processes.
+Ongoing societal changes strongly influence professions, professionalism and professional practices.
+For instance, the internet affects the availability of information and the way in which people communicate; the pace of technological development – including big data and artificial intelligence – is leading to automation of a growing number of professional tasks; social media generate new pressures on professional work.
+Meanwhile, globalisation, migration and changing geopolitical relationships are affect how professional services are rendered.
 In addition, professionals are becoming more connected across organisational, sectoral and national boundaries.

-These changes have far-reaching consequences for the society in which professionals operate, for the organisations in which professionals work, and in addition, they change the relationships between them and professional groups.
-Furthermore, the change occurs in the nature of the tasks that professionals perform, the roles they perform, and the expectations they face.
+These changes have far-reaching consequences for society, for the organisations in which professionals work, and for the relationships between professional groups.
+Furthermore, this change affects the nature of the tasks that professionals perform, the roles they perform, and the expectations they face.
 This, in turn, affects which knowledge, expertise, skills and competencies they could or should possess.

-During this conference, we want to emphasize the changing tasks and roles of professionals, the expectations and requirements they face, and the implications for the development of expertise during their working life.
-Issues concerning the connection between work, development and lifelong learning are highly important in such a context.
+During this conference, we want to emphasize changing professional services, changing tasks and roles of professionals, changing expectations and requirements, and the implications for the development of professional expertise in working life.
+Issues concerning the connection between work, professional development and lifelong learning are highly important in such a context.

-By taking this stance, we also offer space to different disciplinary perspectives on these issues, especially, but not only, disciplines that have their focus on specific professions (such as the life sciences, law, psychology, educational sciences, veterinary sciences).
-Furthermore, with a few round tables and/or forum debates, we also want to engage in dialogue together with representatives of professional organisations about the interplay between research and professions.
+We also want to offer space to different disciplinary perspectives on these issues, especially, but not only, disciplines that have their focus on specific professions (such as the life sciences, law, psychology, educational sciences, veterinary sciences).
+Furthermore, we will engage in dialogue with representatives of professional organisations about the interplay between research and professions.

 The following broad questions will guide the discussion:

-- How do changing social demands and social contexts influence the professions and professional organisations as well as the dynamics of developing/changing professions?
+- How do changing social demands and social contexts influence professions, professional organisations, professional work and relations between professions?

-- What factors are central in organising professional quality and trust, in different domains?
+- What factors are central in organising professional expertise and quality, in different domains?

-- How does socialisation take place, how do professionals learn, how do they acquire relevant expertise, and how do they adapt to changing contexts?
+- How do development and socialisation take place, how do professionals learn, how do they acquire relevant expertise, and how do they adapt to changing contexts?

 We invite papers, both empirical and theoretical, on established and emerging professions, and concerning these or other related issues.